Skip to content

 Use Claude for Small Business, ChatGPT Business, Gemini for Workspace, or Microsoft Copilot before hiring webvise when the work stays inside one vendor's toolset.
 If the job is drafting emails from Gmail context, summarizing Drive documents, preparing a simple HubSpot follow-up, or cleaning a Canva campaign brief, you probably do not need consulting yet.

-This is not anti-consulting.
-It is honest sequencing.
+The sequencing matters.
 Small-business AI budgets are too small to waste on advice that a packaged workflow can prove or disprove in a week.

 The test is simple: give the tool five real tasks from last month, using the same inputs your team had then.
 Compare the output against the human version.
 If the assistant saves 30 minutes and the risk is reversible, keep using the tool.